 Sampling as a means of quality control became widely used in World War II.
 The U.S. military used statistical sampling to test bullets before shipping.
 Obviously, it would be impracticable to test every bullet before shipping, so samples were taken and test to ensure quality control.

 While quality control in legal projects is generally not as dangerous as testing bullets (although legal matters are often war), the benefits of sampling apply: It may be impracticable to quality check every document or file before using or producing it.

-We use sampling as a means of quality control on pretty much every legal project we handle, be it a document review connected to litigation, extracting clock-in and clock-out times from payroll records in wage and hour disputes, or identifying and categorizing contract provisions for a client planning to migrate them to a document or contract management software or after redacting documents subject to FOIA requests.
+We use sampling as a means of quality control on pretty much every legal project we handle, be it a document review connected to litigation, identifying and categorizing contract provisions for a client planning to migrate them to a document or contract management software or after redacting documents subject to FOIA requests.

 In these situations, we use random sampling to: